Winter in the Garden

 In spring there is anticipation, hope, days with time still to dream, sunshine, and inevitably- lots of wind.

-Nigella grows well in cool spring temps
+Nigella loves cool spring temps

 We grow a lot of chiles